a fox in London

 The Parkland Walk

 This old railway line walk stretches from Alexandra Palace to Finsbury Park.
 It’s a great place for seeing wildlife.
-The only time in my life I’ve spotted a woodpecker (pointed out by a wonderful keen eyed friend).
+The only time in my life I’ve spotted a woodpecker (pointed out by a wonderfully keen eyed friend).
 We also encountered a very laidback urban fox.

 Granary Square